MorrellLAB/morex_reference/README.md

 # morex_reference

-Preparation and processing steps related to all versions of the morex reference genome
+Preparation and processing steps related to all versions of the morex reference genome.

+All detailed methods/documentation are within each of the subdirectories `morex_v1`, `morex_v2`, etc.

 ## Important instructions to get all submodules within this repository